Mike Tomczak

-Michael John Tomczak (born October 23, 1962) is a former American football player.
-Tomczak played quarterback for several National Football League (NFL) teams from 1985 through 1999, including the Chicago Bears, the Green Bay Packers, the Cleveland Browns, and the Pittsburgh Steelers.
-He was the offensive coordinator for the Pittsburgh Power of the Arena Football League (AFL) until 2014 when they ceased operations.
-Tomczak is considered to be the most successful NFL quarterback to have played most of his college career at Ohio State University.
+Michael John Tomczak (born October 23, 1962) is an American former professional football player who was a quarterback in National Football League (NFL) from 1985 through 1999.
+He played college football for the Ohio State Buckeyes.
+He played in the NFL for the Chicago Bears, Green Bay Packers, Cleveland Browns, and Pittsburgh Steelers.

+Tomczak was the offensive coordinator for the Pittsburgh Power of the Arena Football League (AFL) until 2014 when they ceased operations.
+He is considered to be the most successful NFL quarterback to play most of his college career at Ohio State University.